dashbook/dashtool/README.md

 # Dashtool

-Dashtool is a Lakehouse build tool that turns declarative SQL queries into Iceberg tables and generates Kubernetes workflows to keep these tables up-to-date.
+Dashtool is a Lakehouse build tool that builds Iceberg tables from declarative SQL queries and generates Kubernetes workflows to keep these tables up-to-date.

 ## Features